Dr Njimeh Ali

 MA(Hons), BD, MTh, DipRelEd, PhD

-The Rt Revd Dr Coles is currently Anglican Vicar of Wakatipu based in Queenstown in Central Otago.
-From 1990 to 2008 he was Anglican Bishop of the Diocese of Christchurch.
+The Rt Revd Dr David Coles was Anglican Bishop of the Diocese of Christchurch in New Zealand from 1990 to 2008.
 Previously he served as Vicar of Takapuna in Auckland an then as Dean of St John’s Cathedral Napier, and in 1984 as Dean of Christchurch Cathedral until 1990.
+Since retirement as Bishop he has served in ministry appointments in Queenstown in Central Otago, Copenhagen in Denmark and in post-earthquake Christchurch until 2018

-He has been deeply involved in the ecumenical movement throughout his Ministry and in 1974 he graduated PhD at the University of Manchester with a Dissertation on “The search for methods in Ecumenical Social Ethics” as the first PhD graduate in the Department of Social and Pastoral Theology under the supervision of The Revd Canon Professor Ronald Preston.
+He has been deeply involved in the ecumenical movement throughout his Ministry and in 1974 he graduated PhD at the University of Manchester with a Dissertation on “The search for methods in Ecumenical Social Ethics” as the first PhD graduate in the Department of Social and Pastoral Theology under the supervision of the late Professor Ronald Preston.
 His research engaged with the World Council of Churches and its Church and Society Programme under the leadership of the late Dr Paul Abrecht.

-David Coles was Chair of the Council on Ecumenism of the Anglican Church in Aotearoa, New Zealand and Polynesia for the last 15 years.
-He was also a President of the Conference of Churches of Aotearoa New Zealand from 1991-94.
+David Coles was Chair of the Council on Ecumenism of the Anglican Church in Aotearoa, New Zealand and Polynesia for 15 years.
+He was also a member and Chair of the Anglican Commission on Doctrine and Theological Questions.
+He was a President of the Conference of Churches of Aotearoa New Zealand from 1991-94.
 In 2007 he became the founding President of the Christchurch Inter-Faith Council.
 He was Proctor Fellow at the Episcopal Divinity School in Cambridge Massachusetts in 1995 and Woods Fellow at Virginia Theological Seminary in 2005.
 He chaired the Anglican Tikanga Pakeha Commission of Sexuality from 1994 until the presentation of the Report in 1998.
 He was also a member of the World Council of Churches/Bossey Institute Working Parties on Human Sexuality in 2002 and 2003.
 He was a delegate to the WCC Assemblies in 1983 and 1991.

 He continues to have active engagement with peace and justice issues, especially in relation to human sexuality and inter-faith matters.